 Apprenticeship in Philosophy

 This course allows students to combine their individual talent and achievement with academically relevant experiential learning.
 This course will provide majors and minors in philosophy the opportunity for a variety of significant work, service, and leadership tasks related to philosophy.
 This is a hands-on course which complements and enhances other academic work.
 No more than six credits in PHL 300, PHL 494, PHL 495, and PHL 497 are applicable to a philosophy major.
 Repeatable for credit - maximum six.
-Prerequisite: open to all students with 18 credit hours in philosophy who are in good standing; consent of supervising instructor and department chair.
-Consent of instructor.
+Prerequisite: open to all students with 18 credit hours in philosophy who are in good standing.
+Consent of supervising instructor.
+Consent of department.
 Pass/Fail grading.
 Offered Fall, Spring.